Talkdesk/api/integrations/action-execution/README.md

 ## Steps

-1. Process the "auth" request fields to configure own external service client authorization parameters.
+1. Use the "auth" fields to authenticate on behalf of the user within the external service.
+Talkdesk makes sure that all mandatory fields were filled as expected.

 2. Use contextual information passed as a meta field (such as the contact id in the external service) to correctly associate actions to the entities in the external service.